Simon Hoare

-Simon James Hoare (born 28 June 1969) is a British Conservative Party politician.
-He has been the Member of Parliament (MP) for North Dorset since May 2015.
+Simon James Hoare (born 28 June 1969) is a British Conservative Party politician who has been the Member of Parliament (MP) for North Dorset since 2015.
+He was formerly Parliamentary Under-Secretary of State for Local Government from November 2023 until July 2024.

-Education
+Early life and career

-Hoare was educated at the Bishop Hannon High School, Cardiff, a Roman Catholic comprehensive school, then Greyfriars, Oxford, where he gained a BA degree in Modern History.
+Simon Hoare was born on 28 June 1969 in Cardiff.
+He was educated at the Bishop Hannon High School, Cardiff, a Roman Catholic comprehensive school, then Greyfriars, Oxford, where he gained a BA degree in Modern History.

-Professional career

 Hoare worked at Conservative Central Office before becoming the personal assistant to the Conservative leader of Kingston upon Thames London Borough Council.
 Hoare has worked as a political officer at the Bow Group and is a member of the Tory Reform Group.

 He began his public relations career in the 1990s when he joined Charles Barker.
 Following that he worked as head of property at Ketchum, as an account director at PPS Group and as an external affairs director at the Environmental Services Association.

 Following this, Hoare began his own public relations and lobbying company, Community Connect, of which he was managing director.
 Following the 2010 general election, Hoare became a director in the public affairs arm of Four Communications.

 Hoare has also been a member of the Council of Governors of the South Central Ambulance Service NHS Trust.